Optimizing Safe Flow Decompositions in DAGs: Introduction

 In the routing and transportation applications, an optimal flow decomposition indicates how to send some information from $s$ to $t$, and thus any optimal decomposition is satisfactory.
 However, this is not the case in the prominent application of reconstructing biological sequences, since each flow path represents a reconstructed sequence: a different optimal set of flow paths encodes different biological sequences, which may differ from the real ones.
 For a concrete example, consider the following application.
 In complex organisms, a gene may produce more RNA molecules (\emph{RNA transcripts}, i.e., strings over an alphabet of four characters), each having a different abundance.
 Currently, given a sample, one can read the RNA transcripts and find their abundances using \emph{high-throughput sequencing}~\cite{citeulike:3614773}.
 This technology produces short overlapping substrings of the RNA transcripts.
 The main approach for recovering the RNA transcripts from such data is to build an edge-weighted DAG from these fragments and to transform the weights into flow values by various optimization criteria, and then to decompose the resulting flow into an ``optimal'' set of weighted paths (i.e., the RNA transcripts and their abundances in the sample)~\cite{DBLP:books/cu/MBCT2015}.
 Clearly, if there are multiple optimal flow decomposition solutions, then the reconstructed RNA transcripts may not match the original ones, and thus be incorrect.
+Thus, the best possible solution is to find \textit{whatever} can be \textit{safely} reported as being \textit{correct}.